 A copy of the Adult Work experience policy can be found here.

 The Physiotherapy Team have recently developed a new two day placement programme for S5/S6 pupils interested in pursuing physiotherapy, and for adults planning to apply for the undergraduate programme.
-The next available intake dates will be in January and February 2018 .
+We are now accepting requests for placements in March and April 2018 .
 Click here to view dates and further information.
 As places are limited applicants should be on track to meet the entry requirements for the undergraduate physiotherapy programme.

 Please ensure that you complete all sections of the application form and return it, along with the monitoring form, by the closing date provided at the bottom of the form.